-These statements are intended to present the financial position, operating activities and cash flows of the College.
+In the accompanying documentation, Snead State Community College presents its financial statements for fiscal year 2023.
 This report on the College's financial statements provides an overview of financial activities and emphasizes current year data.
 There are three financial statements presented: Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows.
-The Notes to the Financial Statements provide additional information that is needed to fully understand the financial statements.